jedjones-uk/interview-assignments/README.md

 - Angular needed modules such as `BrowserModule` and any module that need to run `forRoot`.
 - The application core modules such as `AuthModule` that need to available on the whole platform.
 - And I also configured the router to [lazy load any modules][lazy-load] only when I needed.
 Otherwise, everything will be loaded when I start the application.
   For instance, `LoginModule` when I open the URL at `/login` and `ProjectModule` when the URL is `/project`.
-Inside each modules, I could import whatever modules that are required.
+Inside each module, I could import whatever modules that are required.
 Such as I need the `JiraControlModule` for some custom UI components for the `ProjectModule`

 ### Simple data interaction flow